pytorch/torchtune/docs/source/tutorials/datasets.rst

 We provide `other instruct templates <https://github.com/pytorch/torchtune/blob/main/torchtune/data/_instruct_templates.py>`_ for common tasks such summarization and grammar correction.
-If you need to create your own instruct template for a custom task, you can create your own :class:`~torchtune.data._instruct_templates.InstructTemplate` class and point to it in the config.
+If you need to create your own instruct template for a custom task, you can create your own :class:`~torchtune.data.InstructTemplate` class and point to it in the config.

 .. code-block:: yaml